forwardemail/free-email-forwarding/README.md

 Per documentation and suggestions from Google at <https://support.google.com/a/answer/175365?hl=en>, along with best practice, including:

-1. DNSBL - we test senders IP's against the `zen.spamhaus.org` DNS blacklist
+1. DNSBL - we test senders IP's against the Spamhaus, SpamCop, Barracuda, Lashback, and PSBL blacklists [DNS blacklists][dns-blacklists], if any fail, then the sender is not permitted to send the message and is returned a detailed error message with instructions on how to de-list themselves from the specific blacklists they're listed under.

 2. SpamAssassin - using `spamc` client to check emails and automatically reject them if they're marked as spam